Establishing Your Florida Business Address

 Try it yourself.
 Just visit Florida’s Sunbiz website, do a random records search, and browse around.
 For any Florida business you land on, you’ll see a basic business listing that includes the business’s most recent information, but you’ll also see a series of document images and PDF files at the bottom of each listing.
 This list represents every public filing that business has ever made.

-The Benefits of Using Our Florida Business Address
+Benefits of Using Our Business Address

 Frankly, Florida’s approach to transparency can be a little scary.
-Maybe this sort of “transparency” is no big deal for traditional brick-and-mortar businesses with commercial locations they want to display publicly, but for non-traditional businesses—online businesses and home-based businesses among them—it can cause all sorts of problems.
+Maybe this sort of transparency is no big deal for traditional brick-and-mortar businesses with commercial locations they want to display publicly, but for non-traditional businesses—online businesses and home-based businesses among them—it can cause all sorts of problems.

 List your home address, for instance, and you’ll likely be dealing with piles of junk mail and random salespeople—maybe even dissatisfied customers showing up at your door.
 And even if you’re renting a commercial space, it isn’t necessarily the space you want associated with your business in the long run.
-Maybe it’s a low-rent space in a crappy part of town that you’re intending to leave in a year.
+Maybe it’s a low-rent space in an underserved part of town that you’re intending to leave in a year.
 Well, you can change your Florida business address and amend your state documents, but you can’t erase those old documents from Florida’s Sunbiz website.

 Fortunately, you have options when you hire Florida Registered Agent LLC.
 Because you can use our Florida business address, you can mitigate some of the business privacy issues raised by Florida’s Sunshine Law and project the image of a more stable business at the same time.